mahi402/sonarpython/README.md

-go to project directory, you can more tests to project, if u need more coverage
+go to project directory, you can add more tests to project, if u need more coverage

 pip install -r requirements.txt